aisingapore/kapitan-hull/{{cookiecutter.repo_name}}/aisg-context/guide-site/docs/setting-up/02-preface.md

 ## Repository Setup

-This repository intend to provide an end-to-end template for AI Singapore's AI engineers to onboard their AI projects.
+This repository provides an end-to-end template for AI Singapore's AI engineers to onboard their AI projects.
 Instructions for generating this template is detailed in the [`cookiecutter`][ccutter] template's repository's [`README.md`][readme].

 While this repository provides users with a set of boilerplates, here you are also presented with a linear guide on how to use them.
 The